CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-robust-2018/index.md

 ---
 title: "Robust digital image watermarking using distortion-compensated dither modulation"
 date: 2018-01-01
-publishDate: 2023-03-21T05:09:23.943016Z
+publishDate: 2022-11-01T13:07:56.827767Z
-authors: ["Mianjie Li", "Xiaochen Yuan"]
+authors: ["admin-MianjieLi", "admin"]
 publication_types: ["1"]
-abstract: ""
+abstract: "In this paper, we propose a robust feature extraction based digital image watermarking method using Distortion- Compensated Dither Modulation (DC-DM).
+Our proposed local watermarking method provides stronger robustness and better flexibility than traditional global watermarking methods.
+We improve robustness by introducing feature extraction and DC-DM method.
+To extract the robust feature points, we propose a DAISY-based Robust Feature Extraction (DRFE) method by employing the DAISY descriptor and applying the entropy calculation based filtering.
+The experimental results show that the proposed method achieves satisfactory robustness under the premise of ensuring watermark imperceptibility quality compared to other existing methods."
 featured: false
-publication: "*Ninth International Conference on Graphic and Image Processing (ICGIP 2017)*"
+publication: "in *Ninth International Conference on Graphic and Image Processing (ICGIP 2017)*"
 ---